We all dread a tyre puncture, so it’s important to keep a close eye on the condition of your car tyres.

-The collection of numbers and letters may be a bit mystifying at first, but, between them, they will tell you the width of the tyre in millimeters, the aspect ratio (basically, how high it is compared to its width), the diameter of the rim, how much it can carry and even what speeds the tyre can technically cope with.
+The collection of numbers and letters might seem confusing at first, but they will tell you the width of the tyre in millimetres, the aspect ratio (basically, how high it is compared to its width), the diameter of the rim, how much it can carry and what speeds the tyre can technically cope with.

 So, for example, a tyre might have the following on the side: 205/55 R16 91W.

 From this, you can tell that it has a width of 205mm, an aspect ratio of 55, and that the wheel will fit a tyre with a diameter of 16 inches.
 See this helpful graphic from Parkers.

 Unfortunately, you’ll need to consult the official load and speed indices to decode that last part ‒ there is no simple, memorable formula.

 Seasonal vs all-weather

 One thing to consider when choosing which tyres to go for is the time of year.

 Most cars are fitted with standard, summer tyres, which operate at their best in the dry, humid months of the year, but are also fine in the wet winter months.